ChrisCuss/SQL-Project/cleaning_data.md

 	ALTER COLUMN total_ordered TYPE SMALLINT USING CAST(total_ordered AS SMALLINT);

-4. Outliers
+## 4. Outliers

 -- For this one, I knew it was going to get a bit tricker, so I asked ChatGPT to help me create two queries.
 One for the stats of each column and another to find the specific outliers in that column.
+(Saved this on my computer for future SQL projects).

 	WITH Stats AS (
 	  SELECT